cloutiy/tml/README.md

 # Typesetting Markup Language

-Lightweight Markup languages like Markdown help to increase productivity and insulate users of the technical complexity of their target platforms.

 Although Markdown offers a simple way of handling structural elements of a document (headings, blockquotes, lists etc..), it does not provide a way to address stylistic elements of a document, such as:

 - font manipulation (font family, size, color)